dmohle/test05sep/README.md

 # test05sep
-Test repo for Java class demo
+Test repo for Java class demo.

+This repo will be cloned to a local machine!